liuyuchenzh/webpack-upload-plugin/README.md

 - [`logLocalFiles`]\<Boolean>: Whether to print all uploading file names during the process
 - [`passToCdn`]\<Object>: Extra config to pass to `cdn.upload` method.
 Something Like `cdn.upload(location, passToCdn)`.
 - [`enableCache`]\<Boolean>: Enable cache to speed up.
 Default to `false`.
+- [`cacheLocation`]\<String>: Directory to emit the upload cache file.
+Use this when you want to manage the cache file by any VCS.

 > `src` and `dist` work best with absolute path!
 >